 Now that you’re a little better acquainted with how your skin works and are armed with information on the difference between hydrating vs. moisturizing, it’s time to take some steps toward healthier skin.

-Buy that humidifier, order your own set of SiO patches, keep your water bottle full, and never skimp on moisturizing.
+Buy that humidifier, order your own set of SiO patches and the skin-plumping, peptide rich potent blend in our SiO Cryo Fill wrinkle filler, keep your water bottle full, and never skimp on moisturizing.
 Soon you’ll be on your way to hydrated and moisturized skin!